mlienau/Blazor.SignaturePad/README.md

 ```

 **There can only be one event trigger for this action; i.e., the first one found by the library will have the event trigger attached to it.*

+## CSS Conflicts
+You may find that your current styles conflict with this library.
+For instance, the default Blazor template app bar z-index was lower than the effects applied to the Signature Pad, so I gave the template app bar a higher z-index so that it would remain on top of the Signature Pad when scrolling.

+You can see all of this library's css [here](https://github.com/Mobsites/Blazor.SignaturePad/blob/master/src/app.scss).